 It came with a then, de-facto 3.5", 800k diskette drive instead of the older 5.25" ones, as well as a built-in power supply - unlike the original Apple IIc that came with a bulky, 12V power brick.

-The unit was finally discontinued in November 1990.
+Apple discontinued production in November 1990.

-The one seen here comes with a matching Apple Monochrome Monitor and stand, which is a 11.5", paper-white variety made by Sony for Apple Computer (from the 80s to mid-90s, most of the components inside an Apple computer including the newer Macs were made specially by Sony for Apple).
+The one seen here comes with a matching Apple Monochrome Monitor and stand, which is an 11.5", paper-white variety made by Sony for Apple Computer (from the 80s to mid-90s, most of the components inside an Apple computer including the newer Macs were made specially by Sony for Apple).
 It's just the perfect size for the Apple IIc/IIc Plus.

 6th Generation

-The iPod still lives on today via the iPod Touch and which Apple still sells.
-Ironically, it looks more like an iPhone than an iPod — the Apple product die-hard music lovers & collectors have a special place in their hearts
+Ironically, it looks more like an iPhone than an iPod — the Apple product die-hard music lovers and collectors have a special place in their hearts

 with USB Charger-Stand